datatlas-erasme/datatlas/README.md

 ### Kubernetes
 You can deploy the datatlas stack on a kubernetes cluster using the provided helm chart.

-Update the `helm/values.yaml` file to match your environment and run the following command:
+Copy the `helm/example.values.yaml` file to values.yaml and edit it to fit your needs.

+Then run the following command to deploy the stack:

 ```sh
 helm install datatlas ./helm --create-namespace --namespace datatlas